Turn Google Docs into a Lightweight CRM in 5 Easy Steps26Mar

-If you’re a small business entrepreneur, finding and choosing a CRM system is a time consuming and expensive task.
+If you’re a small business entrepreneur, finding and choosing a CRM system is a time-consuming and expensive task.
 You could spend hours learning about different products, features, hosted vs cloud, SaaS vs ASP, and the list goes on.
 When your team is small, the best thing would be to find a simple solution that works, won’t take up too much of your time, and works with your existing tools.

 Google Docs does exactly that.
 We’ve written a guide to show you how to turn your Google Docs into a fully functional CRM that integrates with your Gmail, provides team collaboration, and best of all, is free.